CoDeConf/CoDeOSL15/README.md

     jekyll serve --baseurl /osl15 --watch

 Use this approach when you are testing locally.
-Don't fall for the trick and set this setting permanently in your `_config.yml` since this is also read by Github pages and sice it's already served as a project (sub) site it will und up as www.code-conf.com/osl15/osl15.
+Don't fall for the trick and set this setting permanently in your `_config.yml` since this is also read and applied by Github pages but we're already hosting is as a project (sub) page so it will end up double as www.code-conf.com/osl15/osl15 - which is crab.

-To mimic the `baseurl` without actually setting it in the `_config.yml` we have introduced another variable there called `root`.
-So our `_config.yml` looks contains:
+To mimic the `baseurl` without actually setting it in the `_config.yml` we have introduced another variable of our own called `root`.
+So our `_config.yml` contains:

     root: /osl15